 - 2. Extract the archive.
 You will see src/ and several other sub-directories.
 But only the contents in src/ are needed to work LuaT_EX-ja. - 3.
-If you downloaded this package from CTAN, you have to run following commands to generate classes and ltj-kinsoku.lua (the file which stores default "kinsoku" parameters):
+If you downloaded this package from CTAN, you have to run following commands to generate classes:

 '''

 $ cd src

 $ lualatex ltjclasses.ins

 $ lualatex ltjsclasses.ins

 $ lualatex ltjltxdoc.ins

-$ luatex ltj-kinsoku_make.tex

 '''